dmoralestech/simple-example/README.md

 ## Developer Notes

 1. if you select a make and model, then view the model and decide to come back to change the mode.... the model drop down has lost all the models.
 I know why, but didnt have time to fix it.
+This is the same problem that shows two cars, and then one disapears.
 2. Server Side Rendering is not done.
 3. I wanted to make a loading mask for the images when they where loading, i didnt have time
 4. I used imutable in a couple of places, but in reality I would either use it or not use it on a project.
 Frankly, I like it, but Im not sure it is needed